I have posted several "mysteries" over the years, and some have been solved! Many thanks to those kind people who have replied and assisted.

 The Solution

-I asked the question "Where is Army City?"
+I asked the question "Where is (or was) Army City?"

 This mystery came from my work on first world war U.S. postal history.
 I have an image of a soldier's postcard used from "Army City, Kansas".
+See above for some scans of the duplex handstamp used there.
 I asked if this place was part of Fort Riley?
 Part of Camp Funston?
 Close to these military facilities?
 Near or part of Junction City?

 I have had several helpful answers, including the following: